How to Backup Music to Google Drive on PC/Phone | Final Guide

 Step 1.
 Please download the CBackup software firstly, create a new account of CBackup and sign in to the app.

 Step 2.
-Select the My Storage tab on the left panel, and click Add Cloud, select Google Drive and click Add. then follow the steps to grant access of your Google Drive account to CBackup,
+Select the Storage tab on the left panel, select Google Drive and click Authorize Now. then follow the steps to grant access of your Google Drive account to CBackup.

 Step 3.
 And then you could upload music to Google Drive easily with simple clicks.
-Tap the Backup Tasks > New Task.
+Tap the Backup > Backup PC to Public Cloud.

 Step 5.
-(Optional) Click the Settings on the bottom left of the window, enable schedule backup under Scheduled Backup tab, choose an interval to backup files to Google Drive, like one time only, daily, weekly, or monthly.
+(Optional) Click the Settings on the bottom left of the window, enable schedule backup under Scheduler tab, choose an interval to backup files to Google Drive, like one time only, daily, weekly, or monthly.

 Step 6.
 Press Start Backup to initiate the Google Drive music files backup as you set.

 ✎Note: CBackup offers professional PC auto backup services, you can back up more files to the huge cloud space it provides, CBackup Cloud provides 10GB of backup space per account for free, and you can get 1TB or even 10,000GB of space at a better price.
 If you meet any problem during the process of using Google Drive or you need more storage space for your music files, you can take CBackup into consideration.

 Besides the desktop app, Google also released a specific app for mobile devices to help you backup files to Google Drive.
 Here is the guide on how to save music to google drive on Android, iPhones, or tables